How to Reduce the Cost of Quality Assurance?

 • Test Critical Areas First: Every feature has a different level of risk.
 Concentrate your testing efforts on areas where errors are most likely to happen and where the effect on the business will be most noteworthy.
 Low-priority features can be given less attention, but security features, payment gateways, or essential functionalities should all undergo extensive testing.

-• Cost Savings: Focusing on the critical areas will assist you cut costs and provide software more rapidly by avoiding the time and assets required for intensive testing of the less important areas.
+• Cost Savings: Focusing on the critical areas will assist you cut costs and providing software more rapidly by avoiding the time and assets required for intensive testing of the less important areas.

 Benefits